 DEFINITION OF THE ISSUE:

-To resolve the power-supply noise issue, especially high frequency range, On-die decoupling capacitor should be taken account into the simulation.
-With current IBIS versions, On-die PDN model can be defined by using the keyword [Series Pin Mapping] and “Model_type Series”.
+To resolve the power-supply noise issue, especially high frequency range, an on-die decoupling capacitor should be taken into account in the simulation.
+With current IBIS versions, an on-die decoupling capacitance PDN model can be defined by using the keyword [Series Pin Mapping] and “Model_type Series”.

-However, this method seems not to be widely recognized, because the keyword [Series Pin Mapping] and “Model_type Series” don’t remind one of description of the On-die PDN model.
-To ease usage of On-die PDN model in the IBIS model, this BIRD proposes to add the new keywords [PDN Domain], [End PDN Domain], [PDN Model], and [End PDN Model] for On-Die PDN model.
+However, this method seems not to be widely recognized, because the keyword [Series Pin Mapping] and “Model_type Series” don’t remind one of descriptions of the on-die decoupling capacitance PDN Model.
+To ease usage of an on-die decoupling capacitance PDN model in the IBIS model, this BIRD proposes to add the new keywords [PDN Domain], [End PDN Domain], [PDN Model], and [End PDN Model] for an on-die decoupling capacitance PDN model.

 SOLUTION REQUIREMENTS: